typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/switch-exhaustiveness-check.md

 This rule reports when a `switch` statement over a value typed as a union of literals is missing a case for any of those literal types and does not have a `default` clause.

+## Options

+### `"allowDefaultCase"`

-Additionally, this rule also reports when a `switch` statement has a case for everything in a union and _also_ contains a `default` case. `default` cases in this situation are obviously superfluous, as they would contain dead code.
-But beyond being superfluous, these kind of `default` cases are actively harmful: if a new value is added to the switch statement union, the `default` statement would prevent this rule from alerting you that you need to handle the new case.
+Defaults to true.
+If set to false, this rule will also report when a `switch` statement has a case for everything in a union and _also_ contains a `default` case.
+Thus, by setting this option to false, the rule becomes stricter.

+`default` cases in this situation are obviously superfluous, as they would contain dead code.
+But beyond being superfluous, these kind of `default` cases can be harmful: if a new value is added to the switch statement union, the `default` statement would prevent the `switch-exhaustiveness-check` rule from alerting you that you need to handle the new case.

+Why is this important?
+Consider why TypeScript is valuable: when we add a new argument to a widely-used function, we don't have to go on a scavenger hunt through our codebase.
+We can simply run the TypeScript compiler and it will tell us all the exact places in the code that need to be updated.
+The `switch-exhaustiveness-check` rule is similar: when we add a new enum member, we don't have to go on a scavenger hunt.
+We can simply run ESLint and it will tell us all the exact places in the code that need to be updated.
+So in order to preserve the ability of ESLint to do this, we have to remove the `default` cases.

+Note that in some situations, like when switch statements use data from external APIs, `default` cases can be valuable, so you might want to turn the option off.
+For example, if you update the API of a web application to return a new value, it is possible that users will be using the app on the older version and have not refreshed the page yet.
+Thus, they might query the new API on an older version of the code, which would result in undefined behavior.
+In these kinds of situations, you might want to enforce an explicit `default` case that throws an error, or allows the user to safely save their work, or something along those lines.

 ## Examples